elyra-ai/examples/pipelines/run-generic-pipelines-on-kubeflow-pipelines/README.md

    ![Generic components are executed in containers](doc/images/execution-environment.png)

-   All nodes in this tutorial pipeline are configured to utilize a pre-configured public Python container image that has the Pandas package preinstalled.
+   All nodes in this tutorial pipeline are configured to utilize a pre-configured public container image that has Python and the `Pandas` package preinstalled.
 For your own pipelines you should always utilize custom-built container images that have the appropriate prerequisites installed.
 Refer to the [_runtime image configuration_ topic in the User Guide](https://elyra.readthedocs.io/en/stable/user_guide/runtime-image-conf.html) for more information.

    If the container requires a specific minimum amount of resources during execution, you can specify them.
 For example, to speed up model training, you might want to make GPUs available.